itaywe1998/EcoEvolution/Code_Diary.md

 When running data from naoz2016 figure 4 large eccentricity differences where found, but on e1 !!! that's in accordance with the article, which means i have to find a configuration for highly changing e2 from a different place.

+We kind of have a design problem.
+The significant lidov-kozai oscillations are on the inner test particle, a.k.a e1.
+For that to be a planet, one must place a nearby host star, and a far perturbator.
+If the m3 (perturbator) is the most massive, then it will emit most of the radiation and will dominate the heating of the planet.
+On main sequence stars for instance , L is proportionate to M^3.5.
+Stellar BH are even more luminous from accretion disks.

+Maybe we can consider a sun-near planet-far planet relation, like the sun-earth-jupiter setting.
 ```